jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

 * The same principal exists in Java, but the method is called ``toString``
-* The inherited behaviour is a little different --- it returns a string of the class name and a *hash code*
+* The inherited behaviour is a little different --- it returns a string of the class name and the object's  *hash code*

+    * This is, more or less, a memory address of where the object is in memory
     * ``Friend@77459877``